Quiet (Metal Gear)

 Quiet (クワイエット, Kuwaietto) is a fictional character from Konami's Metal Gear series.
-Created by Hideo Kojima, designed by Yoji Shinkawa, and based on and voiced by Stefanie Joosten, Quiet appears in the 2015 action-adventure stealth game, Metal Gear Solid V: The Phantom Pain as one of the game bosses opposing the protagonist Venom Snake, but can also become an ally who can go on missions with him.
+Created by Hideo Kojima, designed by Yoji Shinkawa, and based on and voiced by Stefanie Joosten, Quiet appears in the 2015 action-adventure stealth game, Metal Gear Solid V: The Phantom Pain.
 The character is a skilled assassin and sniper with superhuman abilities belonging to the covert strike force XOF, a rogue division of the American intelligence agency Cipher.
-Depending on the player's actions, she can be captured by Venom Snake and eventually used as a member of his Diamond Dogs mercenary group.
+Depending on the player's actions, she can be captured by Venom Snake and eventually used as a member of his Diamond Dogs mercenary group to participate in missions.

-Quiet received a mixed reception.
-While she was praised for her characterization, many Western critics considered her design oversexualized, though some defended it by citing her backstory, including Joosten herself.
+Quiet has been praised for her characterization, though many Western critics considered her design oversexualized and were generally dissatisfied with the in-game explanation for it.
 In regards to the visual design, Kojima remarked that he was striving for a unique character, not simply eroticism.
 Quiet has become a popular character to cosplay.